What is Neuromarketing and How Does it Help E-commerce Companies Increase Their Visitor-to-Customer Ratio?

 The concept is still in the process of development, but it pretty much comes down to studying non-conscious processing of information in consumers’ brains.

 You cannot deny that looking at certain brain patterns would be more useful than traditional surveys, for instance.
-People do not always realize what they do and don’t like.
-Moreover, it goes beyond this point – they are not always going to tell you the truth about their preferences.
+People do not always realise what they do and don’t like.
+Moreover, they are not always going to tell you the truth about their preferences.

-Skeptics would claim that the direct connection between brain-pattern responses and purchasing behavior is yet to be proven.
+Skeptics would claim that the direct connection between brain-pattern responses and purchasing behaviour is yet to be proven.

-Removing subjective bias that exists in traditional ways of gathering info about the clients helps to see the true picture and enables you to build a strategy according to the results.
+Removing the inevitable subjective bias that exists in traditional surveys helps to see the true picture and enables you to build a strategy according to the results.

 How Do Neuromarketing Principles Help in Online Persuasion?